 While you need gap insurance if you owe more on a vehicle than its value, gap coverage isn’t required by any state as part of your car insurance policy.

-Gap insurance coverage is optional coverage; however, it’s not uncommon for lease contracts to have gap insurance included in them.
-Sometimes it’s called auto loan/lease coverage or loan/lease payoff coverage.
+Gap insurance is optional; however, it’s not uncommon for lease contracts to include gap insurance.
+Sometimes, it’s called auto loan/lease coverage or loan/lease payoff coverage.

-If a leased car lender requires gap insurance, they must include it within the lease’s cost.
-This means that the monthly price quoted by the dealer must include gap coverage when they mandate you carry it.
+If your lessor requires gap insurance, they should include it within the lease’s cost.
+This means that the monthly price quoted by the dealer should consist of gap coverage if they require it.

 Is gap insurance worth it?